rwxrob/zet/20220830193100/README.md

 I see myself in them sometimes, the part of me that wants to prepare people for work in the enterprise, to be empowered by full-time employment to do other things that matter far more.
+I asked my manager where all the other TEK Systems people were and most of them are doing SRE work and Terraform.

-But mostly I realize that being a hacker means that if something is just stupid architecture for what I want to accomplish that I can hack it to do what I want without guilt, that I can even invent something that is better that what the whole world is using for my purposes.
-That's the power of having my own home lab and having Go coding skills mastered (for anyone).
-It's the only reason that I code, at all, I don't enjoy coding.
-I enjoy making shit that is better than other shit.
+But mostly I realize that being a hacker means that if something is just irrelevant architecture for what I want to accomplish that I can hack it to do what I want without guilt, that I can abandon it and invent something that is better.
+That's the power of having my own homelab, having a lot of experience, and having Go coding skills mastered (for anyone).
+It's the only reason that I code, at all.
+I don't enjoy coding.
+I enjoy making things better than what already exist.

-What am I going to do with my home lab?
-Well, definitely nothing that I would waste time putting into some cloud service somewhere, where everything is at the whims of people making decisions in their interests and not mine.
+What does this have to do with my homelab?

+It means that my homelab is what I want, not what my company (or any company) would want.
+And I would waste time putting into some cloud service somewhere, where everything is at the whims of people making decisions in their interests and not mine.
+My homelab is where I can use technologies that I absolutely love, that I want to improve and learn, no matter what the use of those technologies outside of my homelab.
+And my homelab, after all, is for learning new things, practicing things that I do need for the job of my dreams, and for hacking the shit out of people for fun and profit.

 This means that things like Terraform and Ansible and Vagrant are just completely unnecessary when ssh certs and a good bash script will do